killercup/scribbles/_posts/2016-12-18-pascal-vs-usb-c.md

 1. that USB-C-to-DisplayPort adapter as well as an DisplayPort-to-DVI adapter,
 2. or a USB-C-to-DVI adapter

 with me _everywhere_!
 Why am I even considering the first option?
 Because USB-C-to-DVI adapter are new and there are a ton of reviews that say only 30 Hz are supported for everything above 720p.
-DVI seems to as much of a conspiracy as HDMI.
+DVI seems to be as much of a conspiracy as HDMI.

 [dvi-specs]: https://en.wikipedia.org/w/index.php?title=Digital_Visual_Interface&oldid=755496857#Digital